Prudent man rule

 The application of these general principles depends on the type of account administered.
-The prudent man rule continues to be the prevailing statute in a small number of states, in particular with regards to investments permitted by mutually-chartered institutions such as savings banks and insurance companies.
+The prudent man rule continues to be the prevailing statute in a small number of states, in particular with regard to investments permitted by mutually-chartered institutions such as savings banks and insurance companies.

 Investment choices

 The prudent man rule requires that each investment be judged on its own merits and that speculative or risky investments must be avoided.
 Under the prudent man rule, certain types of investments, such as second mortgages or new business ventures, are viewed as intrinsically speculative and therefore prohibited as fiduciary investments.
 As with any fiduciary relationship, margin accounts and short selling of uncovered securities are also prohibited.

 In contrast with the modern Prudent Investor Rule, isolated investments in a portfolio may be imprudent on individual merits at the time of acquisition, however, as a part of a portfolio, the investment could be prudent.
 Thus, a fiduciary may not be held liable for a loss in one investment.